vssssssssss/thinkster-django-angular-tutorial/chapter10.md

     })
     // ...

+## Checkpoint
 And that's our last feature!
 You should not be able to load up the settings page at `http://localhost:8000/+:username/settings` and update your settings as you wish.

+Try updating your tagline.
+If it works, you will now see your tagline displayed on your profile page.

+{x: checkpoint_update_user_profile}
+Update your tagline and view the new tagline on your profile page